Invariant varieties for polynomial dynamical systems: Introduction

-We consider this more general problem of classifying the skew invariant varieties in order to import some techniques from the model theory of difference fields and because we are motivated by some fine structural problems in the model theory of difference fields.
+We consider this more general problem of classifying the skew-invariant varieties in order to import some techniques from the model theory of difference fields and because we are motivated by some fine structural problems in the model theory of difference fields.
 Recall that a difference field is a field $K$ equipped with a distinguished endomorphism $\sigma:K \to K$.
-The theory of difference fields, expressed in the first-order language of rings expanded by a unary function symbol for the endomorphism, admits a model companion, $\ACFA$, the models of which we call \emph{difference closed}, and it is the rich structure theory of the definable sets in difference closed fields developed in~\cite{CH-ACFA1} which we shall employ.
+The theory of difference fields, expressed in the first-order language of rings expanded by a unary function symbol for the endomorphism, admits a model companion, $\ACFA$, the models of which we call \emph{difference closed}, and it is the rich structure theory of the definable sets in difference closed fields developed in~\cite{CH-ACFA1} which we employ.

-In~\cite{Med} the first author refined the trichotomy theorems of~\cite{CH-ACFA1,CHP} to show that sets defined by formulas of the form $\sigma(x) = f(x)$ where $f$ is a rational function are \emph{trivial} unless $f$ is covered by an isogeny of algebraic groups in the sense that there is a one-dimensional algebraic group $G$, an isogeny $\phi:G \to G^\sigma$, and a rational function $\pi:G \to \PP^1$ with $f \circ \pi = \pi^\sigma \circ \phi$.
-In this context, triviality is a very strong property and, essentially, all algebraic relations amongst solutions to trivial equations are reducible to \emph{binary} relations.
-It is this consequence and the fact that the dynamical systems arising from isogenies are well-understood that we shall use to reduce the problem of describing general $\Phi$-skew invariant varieties to that of describing skew invariant curves in the affine plane.
+In~\cite{Med} the first author refined the trichotomy theorems of~\cite{CH-ACFA1,CHP} for sets defined by formulas of the form $\sigma(x) = f(x)$ where $f$ is a rational function showing that they are \emph{disintegrated}, or what is sometimes called \emph{trivial}, unless $f$ is covered by an isogeny of algebraic groups in the sense that there is a one-dimensional algebraic group $G$, an isogeny $\phi:G \to G^\sigma$, and a dominant rational function $\pi:G \to \PP^1$ with $f \circ \pi = \pi^\sigma \circ \phi$.
+In this context, disintegratedness is a very strong property which asserts that all algebraic relations amongst solutions to disintegrated equations are reducible to \emph{binary} relations.
+This consequence and the fact that the dynamical systems arising from isogenies are well-understood reduce the problem of describing general $\Phi$-skew-invariant varieties to that of describing skew-invariant curves in the affine plane.